Engee documentation

 Conclusion

-We trained a multilayer neural network consisting of three fully connected layers.
-We then transferred all its coefficients to a canvas for use in a convenient model-oriented context (more convenient than working with neural networks through code).
+We have trained a multi-layered neural network consisting of three fully connected layers.
+Then we transferred all its coefficients to the canvas for use in a convenient model-oriented context* (more convenient than working with neural networks through code)*.

-It is easy to repeat this work with any tabular data and scale the neural network to fit the needs of the project.
-Saving the trained network to a file allows you to run the model along with other elements of the Engee diagram without having to re-train the neural network.
+This work is easy to repeat with any tabular data and scale the neural network to meet the needs of the project.
+Saving the trained network to a file allows you to execute the model along with other elements of the Engee diagram without re-training the neural network.

-If desired, weights and offsets can be written to Constant blocks on the canvas to produce a neural network block independent of the presence of the model.jld2 file.
+If desired, weights and offsets can be written in blocks.
+Constant on the canvas and get a block with a neural network, regardless of the file availability model.jld2.

 Blocks used in example